illuminatedpast/csun-sca-processing/02-processing/02-04-physicalprocessing.md

 <details>

-  <summary>Physical Processing Guidelines for Student Assistants</summary>
+  <summary>Physical Processing Guidelines for Student Assistants *click text for this to pivot open*</summary>

 ### Physical Processing Guidelines for Student Assistants